D. Profiles of your preferences

 Do You Collect or Use Special Categories of Personal Information?

-The UK-GDPR and Data Protection Act 2018 recognises certain categories of personal information as sensitive and therefore requiring more protection, for example information about your health, ethnicity and religious beliefs.
+The UK-GDPR and Data Protection Act 2018 recognises certain categories of personal information as sensitive and therefore requiring more protection, for example information about your health, ethnicity religious beliefs, and biometric data.

-In certain situations, Stewardship may collect and use these special categories of personal information, for example information about your religious beliefs which you communicate to us when applying for a partner account.
+In certain situations, Stewardship may collect and use these special categories of personal information, for example, information about your religious beliefs which you communicate to us when applying for a partner account or when we obtain your express consent on using your biometric data for identification purposes.
 We will only collect and use these special categories of personal information if there is a valid reason for doing so and the UK-GDPR and the Data Protection Act 2018 allows us to do so.

 We collect and use your personal information in the following ways: